trys/trysv4/content/blog/city-life.md

 ## Products & apps, not websites

 Perhaps this disparity stems from the unhelpfully vague term 'web app'?
-Working at an agency building for small businesses, it's rarely disputed that you're building websites.
+When working at an agency building for small/medium businesses, it's rarely disputed that your job is to create websites.
 Even if the client uses the site as a 'business-critical system', it's still a website.

-But since crossing the M25, the term web app has been floated around much more readily. _"We're building a product, a web app"_.
+But since crossing the M25, I've heard the term web app floated around much more readily. _"We're building a product, a web app"_.
 Maybe it's a justification for funding, or a personal/corporate brand thing, but 'website' doesn't appear to cut the mustard in London.

 > 'Web app' covers a multitude of sins.

-Not only does the differentiation of terms create a divide within the industry, the term 'web app' acts as an excuse for corner cutting and the exclusion of users.
+Not only does the differentiation of terms create a divide within the industry, the term 'web app' regularly acts as an excuse for corner cutting and the exclusion of users.

 The phrase 'You can't build Gmail without JavaScript' is usually pretty quick off the lips of the web app aficionado.
 Not only is that statement false (I wholeheartedly believe you could), it totally misses that point that I'm not building Gmail, and neither are you.